IsmailMarashi/2020-2021-Training-NN-With-PSO/README.md

 # Training-Neural-Nets-With-PSO
-Trained a neural network using particle swarm optimization
+Trained a fully connected neural network using particle swarm optimization The networks were evaluated on their ability to approximate the functions in the data folder.